DanielKolsi/js_experiments/combination/README.md

-This application maps a given user input IP to a geographical location and provides additional information to a table from the IP.
+This application maps a given user input IP address (internet protocol) to a geographical location and provides additional information to a table from the IP.
 This service user Google Maps and another third party service (ipvigilante.com) to provide IP related data.

 User can also give a latitude and longitude values and add a marker to the map to